Skip to main content

 Is there a maximum embargo period allowed under REF rules?

 Research England specified maximum embargo periods for particular REF panels in REF 2021.
-While these apply until the REF open access policy is revised, they may not apply to future REF exercises.
+While these apply to outputs accepted until the REF open access policy is revised, they may not apply to future REF exercises.

 Currently the maximum embargo periods for research articles are: